emad-elsaid/go-server/README.md

 ## Background

-It started when I was [converiting a ruby service to go](https://www.emadelsaid.com/converting-Ruby-sinatra-project-to-Go/).
+It started when I was [converting a ruby service to go](https://www.emadelsaid.com/converting-Ruby-sinatra-project-to-Go/).
 I wanted to write the minimum that gives me same ruby sinatra framework feeling without using a framework. for that I broke all community rules while writing this code but at the end it worked and felt good to achieve this result.

 ## Features